bnika/MerkOrExtraction/README.markdown

 #### Define the rules for the extraction of patterns:

-One can define various rules for the initial extraction of patterns, based on what kind of relations are to be extracted.
+One can define various rules for the initial extraction of patterns, based on what kind of relations are to be extracted later.
 In the following the rules for the extraction of noun phrases and prepositional phrases are described.
 The aim is to extract relations between nouns, using enumeration of nouns, genetive constructions, and prepositions, along with relations between adjectives and adjectives and nouns.